-- 2. Double click the "Open Firmware Password" icon to open it. (/Macintosh HD) - 3.
-Click the "Change" button to modify the security settings. (see right)
+Version 4.0 - APRIL 2018

-- 4. If you are enabling the security features, enter a password into the Password and Verify boxes. (see right) - 5.
-Click OK. (see right)
+2. Double click the "Open Firmware Password" icon to open it. (/Macintosh HD) 000 Open Firmware Password The Open Firmware pa computer with a differ assword is used to prevent others from starting yo ent disk.
+This makes your computer more secure.
+3. Click the "Change" button to modify the security settings. (see right) Yo account Change bu u must have an administrator to modify these settings.
+Click the tton to modify the password settings.
+Change 000 Open Firmware Password 4.
+If you are enabling the security features, enter a password into the Password and Verify boxes. (see right) The Open Firmware p computer with a diffe Ø Require pas assword is used to prevent others from starting rent disk.
+This makes your computer more secur sword to change Open Firmware settings Password: 5.
+Click OK . (see right) Verify: Type a password or phrase ••••••• Retype the password or phrase Cancel OK